 Contact Centres are using Conversation Analytics to build sales strategies and ensure that selling is compliant.
 For example, Conversation Analytics can align with a customer retention program to ensure that agents are not overselling or mis-selling to keep a wavering customer onboard.

-By building topics that identify successful conversions, these conversations can be used as case studies or to develop coaching, so that agents are supported in better sales techniques.
+By building topics that identify successful conversions, these conversations can be used as case studies or to develop call center coaching training, so that agents are supported in better sales techniques.
 Contact Centres can feed any insights to the sales department to build better scripts, talk-tracks on demos.

 Helps monitor and reduce compliance risk